cypherpunk-academy/2064/en/083_2023_Press conference.md

 And then this shit now.
 I don't care what she said in that speech."

-Kevin: "The little poison noodle he means here is the president of the United States.
+Kevin: "The little poison noodle he means here is the President of the United States.
 His top boss.
 And he doesn't care what she says.
 He thus also whistles at the legislation of the USA, at the legal system, at the political system, he shows America the middle finger."